 If you do want to convert funds into your local currency, we charge only 0.5–1% above the interbank exchange rate.
 That’s significantly lower than Shopify, which charges 2% outside the US, and the high street banks, which charge 2–3.5% above the interbank rate.

 As a result, your business could save thousands, depending on your sales volume.
 And you can do all this without dealing with multiple foreign banks or a complicated payment instructure.
 Instead, manage your money from a single central account.

-For more information, sign up for a free account.
+For more information, compare Airwallex against other business accounts here or sign up for a free account.

 How to identify new markets

 Once you decide you want to sell internationally, you have to decide where.